 Belarus, Kyrgyzstan, Turkmenistan, Tajikistan, and Kazakhstan (on May 7) also celebrate this holiday.

-Defender of the Fatherland Day (or Men’s Day) is a truly Russian creation, first observed to mark the date of the creation of the Red (Soviet) Army in 1918.
-The holiday was originally known as Red Army Day, and then Soviet Army and Navy Day; in 2002 it was given its current name, Defender of the Fatherland Day by President Putin and declared an official public holiday.
+Defender of the Fatherland Day is a truly Russian invention, initially observed to mark the date of the creation of the Red (Soviet) Army in 1918—and first celebrated in 1919.
+The holiday was originally known as Red Army Day, and then Soviet Army and Navy Day.
+In 2002 it was given its current name and declared a state holiday by President Vladimir Putin.

-In part this is because Women’s Day is so widely celebrated – to forget to celebrate Women’s Day is considered quite rude in Russia – and Men’s Day is a way to recognize that men and women are both important to one another.
-Men’s Day celebrations are usually smaller and more perfunctory than Women’s Day ones – except the public celebrations and parades, which conversely are much bigger for Men’s Day.
+Even if the men in a family have not been involved in a war, it is still seen as polite and important to at least recognize them on February 23, partly because Women’s Day is so widely celebrated.
+Men’s Day is a way to acknowledge that both sexes are important to one another.
+Festivities are usually smaller and more perfunctory than those on Women’s Day—except the public celebrations and parades, which conversely are much bigger for Men’s Day.

-In contrast to the public (military-centric) celebrations, private celebrations of “Defender of the Fatherland” Day are mostly not at all related to military achievements, unless an important man in one’s life is or has been a soldier.
+In contrast to the military-centric public ceremonies, private celebrations of Defender of the Fatherland Day are mostly unrelated to military achievements, unless one or more of a family's important men is or has been a soldier.

-Important Men’s Day Words & Phrases:
+Important Men’s Day Phrases

-- Happy Men’s Day: С Днём Мужчин! [s DNYOM muzhCHIN]
+- Happy Men’s Day: "С Днём Мужчин! [s DNYOM muzhCHIN]."

-- Happy February 23rd: C 23 (двадцать-третьим) Февраля! [s DVAdtsyat TRETyim fevraLYA]
+- Happy February 23: "C 23 (двадцать-третьим) Февраля! [s DVAdtsyat TRETyim fevraLYA]."